 Instruction on the use of applying modalities will be instructed during ATTR 5321.
 Theory and further application regarding treatment parameters will follow throughout the curriculum.
-This doesNOT permit the ATS to adjust treatment parameters or protocols, unless directed by a preceptor.
+Instruction in ATTR 5321 does NOT permit the ATS to adjust treatment parameters or protocols, unless directed by a preceptor.